jontsnz/dummy-sensor/README.md

 The sensor readings are configured in the ```wq-config.yaml``` file which is built into the container.
 If you want to add/remove sensors or changes sensor parameters, you need to edit this file and rebuild the image.

-### Starting the sensor and MQTT and push readings to MQTT
+### Start the sensor and MQTT and push readings to MQTT

 Use ```docker-compose``` to start up the MQTT server and start the dummy sensor.
 The dummy sensor will push data to MQTT in JSON format.
 The dummy-server service in the doocker-compose.yaml contains configuration parameters that you might want to change.